Joana Fillol, PhD student at CECS, won a $4100 scholarship to intern at Emerson College (Boston, USA) under the IMFAHE programme.

 Another added value of the project is that it gives access to scholarships of excellence to carry out two or three-month internships abroad, financing the stay of the winners with a value that varies between 4000 and 5000 dollars.

 The IMFAHE scholarship that Joana Fillol won, worth 4100 dollars, was disclosed by the CECS Projects Support Office and is sponsored by the University of Minho.
-According to the PhD student, the internship will take place at the Annenberg School of Communication and Journalism, at the University of South Carolina, in the United States.
+According to the PhD student, the internship will take place at Emerson College, Boston, in the United States.